alexconst/alexconst.github.io/about.markdown

 permalink: /about/
 ---

-I have been developing software for well over a decade now, professionally for more than nine years, having worked with a broad range of technologies on projects related to cloud computing, simulators (GPS; and vessel attitude), enterprise applications (for an European institution), and qualification of software for use in spacecraft (now being used in the Galileo constellation).
+I have been developing software for more than 15 years now, and professionally for close to a decade, having worked with a broad range of technologies on projects related to cloud computing, simulators (GPS; and vessel attitude), enterprise applications (for an European institution), and qualification of software for use in spacecraft (now being used in the Galileo constellation).

 Having recently moved to London I am interested in new opportunities to work with cutting edge technologies, in teams that take pride in their work, on products that can make a difference.
 I enjoy a good challenge.